basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 follows:

 1. Stop the node with `riak stop`
-2. Back up the appropriate data, ring, and configuration directories as relevant to your operating system.
+2. Back up the appropriate data, ring, configuration, and strong consistency (if applicable) directories as relevant to your operating system
 3. Start the node

 Consult the [[Bitcask]] and [[LevelDB]] documentation to learn more